Here are common FAQs regarding your invoices:

 This is a fee to process returned packages that comes back to ShipMonk.
 This fee is the same whether it's a customer return or the package is coming back as undeliverable.

 Return postage fee is charged when ShipMonk provides a return shipping label to your customers to send their products back to us.

 Storage charges are calculated and charged daily.
 That is to say that you are charged storage on a per location per day basis.
 You can see the number of each type of location you were charged for each day in your finalized invoice every two weeks.

 What are Transaction Fees?

 Transaction fees are credit card fees.
-In order to offer the most competitive shipping rates, the fees don't include credit card fees.
+In order to offer the most competitive shipping rates, those rates don't include credit card fees.
 You can pay directly through your account with an ACH or a bank transfer (most customers do that) which is completely free.
-If you prefer a credit card or Paypal, it has additional transaction fees associated with each payment method.
+If you prefer a credit card or Paypal, those methods have additional transaction fees associated with each payment method.

 How are Special Projects calculated?

 Special projects are charged and calculated based on "man hour".

 For example: If you have 2 people working on a project for 2 hours, the total hours you get charged for is 4 hours.